All spoilers for Mega Man X2 to Mega Man X3 may be unmarked. You Have Been Warned!

 Mega Man Xtreme 2 is the second and last entry of the handheld spin-off Mega Man X series, and was released on the Game Boy Color on July 2001 in Japan, October 2001 in North America, and February 2002 in Europe.
-Chronologically it takes place sometime between the events of Mega Man X3 and Mega Man X4, and includes enemies and gameplay elements from Mega Man X, X2, and X3.
+Chronologically it takes place between the events of Mega Man X3 and Mega Man X4, and includes elements from the first three games.

-With assistance from Iris, a recent addition to the Maverick Hunter team by Repliforce, X and Zero make it to the island to discover a number of their old enemies have been mysteriously revived as guardians of the island.
-They are then confronted by Berkana and Gareth, self-proclaimed Soul Erasers who have been using the DNA Souls of reploids to become the most powerful reploids in the world, and are eager to test their newfound powers against the legendary Maverick Hunters, X and Zero.
+With assistance from newbie navigator Iris, X and Zero discover a number of past Mavericks have been mysteriously revived as guardians of Laguz Island.
+The Hunters are then confronted by Berkana and Gareth, self-proclaimed Soul Erasers who have been using the DNA Souls of Reploids to boost their own power and are eager to test the strength of the legendary X and Zero.

-- Neon Tiger gives the Ray Claw to X, and Rising to Zero.
+- Neon Tiger, who gives Ray Claw to X, and Rising to Zero.

-- Launch Octopus gives the Marine Tornado to X, and Fish Fang to Zero.
+- Launch Octopus, who gives Marine Tornado to X, and Fish Fang to Zero.

-- Volt Catfish gives the Tri-Thunder to both X and Zero.
+- Volt Catfish, who gives Tri-Thunder to both X and Zero.

-- Flame Mammoth gives the Fire Wave to both X and Zero.
+- Flame Mammoth, who gives Fire Wave to both X and Zero.

-- Wire Sponge gives the Strike Chain to X, and Lightning to Zero.
+- Wire Sponge, who gives Strike Chain to X, and Lightning to Zero.

-- Blast Hornet gives the Bomb Bee to X, and Earth Gaizer to Zero.
+- Blast Hornet, who gives Bomb Bee to X, and Earth Gaizer to Zero.

-- Overdrive Ostrich gives the Sonic Slicer to X, and Dash to Zero.
+- Overdrive Ostrich, who gives Sonic Slicer to X, and Dash to Zero.

-- Tunnel Rhino gives the Tornado Fang to X, and Drill Crush to Zero.
+- Tunnel Rhino, who gives Tornado Fang to X, and Drill Crush to Zero.